robinagandhi/swa/slides/lecture-0/include/software-assurance.md

 How do I find coding flaws in the system I am using so I can patch them?

-Each of these questions implies it can be answered in a positive, meaningful way.
+Each of these questions seem like they can be answered in a positive, meaningful way.
 That is not necessarily the case.

 ---
 class: center, middle
 [![Tradition](images/tradition.png)](http://security.gloriad.org/blog/2007/10/21/traditional-thinking/)

 ???
 To ask meaningful questions, we have to understand that the practice of security is to construct sufficient defenses against the likely threats, not all threats, using demonstrably effective engineering practices.
-Security solutions are the perimeter often have to deal with the problem of filtering the incoming and outgoing traffic.
-With very little tolerance for mistakes, these filters can only do so much.
-Finally, without consideration for security engineering during in software design, and complexity of software behaviors coding flaws are always going to be hard to find.
+Security solutions are the perimeter often have to deal with the hard problem of allowing all legitimate sharing and blocking all attacks.
+With very little tolerance for mistakes, security at the perimeter can only do so much.
+Finally, without consideration for security engineering during software design, and given the complexity of software behaviors, coding flaws are going to be extremely hard to find.

 What does this all mean in the context of software assurance?
 In the next video we will look at the some of the ways in which organizations have attempted to answer questions about software assurance.